Glossary of printing terms

 Natural paper

-Uncoated and untreated paper.
+Uncoated and unbleached paper.
 Appears off-white.
 Perfect for a rustic/vintage look.

 O